Šarūnas Jasikevičius: Early years

 Jasikevičius's father Linas always was a sports lover and his son followed his lead to cheer for practically anything.
 Together they cheered for the USSR national teams or any athlete who had USSR written across his or her chest.
 Not surprisingly, his dad took him to his first basketball workout when he was 6 years old.
-His first coach was Feliksas Mitkevičius in Kaunas basketball school, who was strict and never chased Šarūnas when he tried to run away from workouts.
+His first coach was Feliksas Mitkevičius in Kaunas basketball school, who was strict and never chased Šarūnas when he tried to run away from workouts and also coached Žydrūnas Ilgauskas and Tomas Masiulis.
 According to Mitkevičius, when Šarūnas was 12 years old, he was so sick of basketball that he wished to drop it.
 He visited his parents, outlined the situation and stated that it would be a huge loss to Lithuania.
 Following it, his dad had some strong words for Šarūnas and forbade him to drop basketball, which he wished to replace with tennis.
 In Kaunas basketball school he met with future NBA star Žydrūnas Ilgauskas with whom he was meeting practically every day, at school, in the gym or elsewhere for the next eleven years.
 Tomas Masiulis was another notable player on his team.
 Jasikevičius remembers that at first he was seen as the guy who was "talented but lazy" as he was not a committed athlete; all he did was joke around and try to work as little as possible.
 Consequently, on one occasions, his dad stopped him from going on a trip to Minsk with the team, a trip of the sort that only happens once a year, as his marks were disastrous and it was a punishment: "No school?
 So no basketball".
 However, his parents were happy to see him pouring his hyperactivity into basketball, and this made them urge him on towards the sport, as it also helped him avoid bad company.
 They played in the gym, and also in the street using scrap metal instead of real baskets, and their favorite pastime was called minus, a kind of forerunner of the game that can be seen today during the NBA All-Star Game called "horse".
 It was far from ideal, but his parents preferred to see him play with the scrap metal hoops in front of their home than down at the pitch, where it would have taken him less than five minutes to pick a fight with the wrong person.
 His childhood dream was to become a Žalgiris player, a team of which he was such a fan that he knew everything about every player, even the players' shoe sizes.
 Following the Žalgiris' victory in 1986 Intercontinental Cup, he begged his father to take him to the airport to welcome home the players, where hundreds of people were waiting in the freezing cold.
 His father knew some of the players, and managed to get signed posters and photos that he used to decorate all the walls of his room.